aagbemuko/dutch_course/new_words.md

 - luisteren     --> to listen
 - schrijven     --> to write
 - vertellen     --> to narrate
+- Kunnen        --> can
+- willen        --> to want

 ### Time of the day